ShareRing/ShareToken/lib/forge-std/README.md

 ## Contracts
 ### stdError

 This is a helper contract for errors and reverts.
-In Forge, this contract is particularly helpful for the `expectRevert` cheatcode, as it provides all compiler builtin errors.
+In Forge, this contract is particularly helpful for the `expectRevert` cheatcode, as it provides all compiler built-in errors.

 See the contract itself for all error codes.